ZeroBlock0/item.show/README.en.md

 ## FAQ

 Q: Why do I see a CORS error loading items.json?
-- A: You are probably opening via file://.
-Use a local web server (http:// or https://).

 Q: How do I change the language or theme?
-- A: Update `#langSwitcher` / use the language pill; call `window.applyThemeMode('auto'|'light'|'dark')` or use the theme pill.

 Q: What date formats are supported?
-- A: See “items.json schema” above (multiple string formats and timestamps).